VnUgE/NVault/README.md

 The only self-hosted system you need to store your nostr identities where keys can never leave the system.
 Even if a session gets hijacked, messages can be signed (or stopped), but keys can never be exfiltrated.
 Security > convenience.

+The server plugin is just one of my [VNLib.Plugins.Essentials](https://github.com/VnUgE/VNLib.Core) framework plugins.
+Yes this project is build on top of my experimental http framework.

 ## Roadmap
 This project is probably best explained by the features it has an that need to be added.
 If it gets enough attention, I will probably switch to building a fully featured client library with the server API for others to build actually good browser extensions and UI experiences.

 ### Server plugin
+- ✔ Hashicorp Vault KV storage with user scopes
 - ✔ Built for self-hosting only
 - ✔ Secret key import
 - ✔ Secure random identity creation
 - ✔ SSL and all the basic web security
 - ✔ Multi user support for friends and family
 - ✔ Support loading external random library (native or managed dll)
-- ✔ Hashicorp Vault KV storage with user scopes
 - Note encryption/decryption
 - Support a connected, or network based signing hardware
 - Optionally support network based, event authorization applications